Scope of the survey

 support, while the State Workforce Agencies collect most of the data.
 OES estimates are constructed from a sample of about 1.2 million establishments.
 Each year, two panel in May and the other in November.
-The May 2015 estimates are based on responses from six semiannual panels collected over a May 2016, November 2015, May 2015, November 2014, May 2014, and November 2013.
-The of sampled establishments across all six semiannual panels represents approximately The occupational coding system
+Responses are obtained by mail, Internet or are based on responses from six semiannual panels collected over a 3-year period: May 2016, November 2015, May 2015, November 2014, May 2014, and November 2013.
+The across all six semiannual panels represents approximately 58 percent of total The occupational coding system

 The OES survey categorizes workers into 821 detailed occupations based on the Office of Management and Budget's 2010 Standard Occupational Classification (SOC) system.
 Together, these detailed occupations make up 22 of the 23 SOC major occupational groups.
 Major group 55, Military Specific Occupations, is not included.
 For more information about the SOC system, please see the BLS website at